Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Great support, documentation, onboarding / training
 - Great business partnering to help improve business
 - Code is version controlled and development is approved through pull requests with code review
-- Code is modular - there should be one version that is used throughout an entire project
+- Code is modular - there should be one version that is used throughout an entire project - data needs to be conformed
 - We work incrementally:
     - Deliver continiously
     - Demonstrate early